Ancientkingg/tijdcapsule/PRIVACY.md

 We collect the following information from you when you use the Service:

-Paste Content: The text data you paste (information you upload) IP Address: The IP address of your device when you access the Service
+IP Address: The IP address of your device when you access the Service
 Metadata: Information about your paste, such as author name, creation date and expiration date (if set) How We Use Your Information